Oxford University Trinity College. Image courtesy of Dave_S.

 Trinity College

-Trinity College has produced three prime ministers, placing it third in terms of former students who have served in that position after Christ Church and Balliol.
+Trinity College is renowned for its strong academic performance and tradition of excellence.
+It has produced three prime ministers, placing it third in terms of former students who have served in that position after Christ Church and Balliol, and distinguished alumni, including the writer and philosopher Sir Thomas More (who was a prominent figure in the 16th century) and the mathematician and physicist Sir Michael Atiyah.

 What's the History of Trinity College?

-The original foundation of Trinity College provided for a president, 12 fellows, and 12 scholars, as well as for up to 20 undergraduates.
-The fellows were required to take Holy Orders and to remain unmarried.
+The original foundation of Trinity College provided for a president, 12 fellows, 12 scholars, and up to 20 undergraduates.
+The fellows were required to take Holy Orders and remain unmarried.

 The Trinity-Balliol Rivalry